 Long before I turned the corner into Calle Tajillo I heard the music thumping so loud the church seemed to be vibrating in time to the music.

-The Narixa building was decrepit, to say the least, but unheeded, I went through the open door and headed for the bar where the dim lighting hid the damp spots and holes in the wall.
+The Narixa building was decrepit, to say the least, but unheeded, I went through the open door and headed for the bar, where the dim lighting hid the damp spots and holes in the wall.
 The dance floor was packed with people in national costumes, some basic, others spectacular.

 Eva and two other beautiful blond girls in Swedish costumes were behind the bar, rushing to keep up with the constant demand for exotic cocktails.
 She spotted me and indicated I should join Mike on the DJ platform.
 I went over, waited until the disc ended, and approached.